-The Real Madrid star says he wants to be part of the first team to defend the Champions League next season after helping his side to La Decima during his debut campaign
+The Real Madrid star says he wants to be part of the first team to defend the modern Champions League next season after helping his side to La Decima this term

 The Wales international scored a brilliant solo goal to clinch the Copa final against Barcelona before heading his side's second in the 4-1 win over Atletico Madrid in Lisbon which brought and end to Madrid's long-awaited 10th European crown.

 And Bale has now fired a warning to his side's rivals that he wants to become stronger in his second season in Spain as he looks to help Madrid become the first team to successfully defend the modern Champions League.